steiningerjakob/node.js-meme-scraper/README.md

 # node.js-meme-scraper

+Check out my next **totally awesome** project!

-Command line app that scrapes a meme website and saves the first 10 images to a predetermined folder
+It is a command line app that scrapes a meme website and saves the first 10 images to a predetermined folder.